TatertotGr8/Crack64Bit/README.md

 **-[Gradle](https://gradle.org/)**

+Build tool for Java.
+Used to incorporate the seed finding libarys into the Java program.
+When installing Gradle it is imporant to make sure it is a compadible verrsion to Java, seen on the sites documentation.
+And **Gradle_Home** is set as a system varrible with the path set to the folders locasion on your system and and the bin folder added to the **"PATH"** varrible.

 **-[IntelliJ IDEA](https://www.jetbrains.com/idea/)**

-This is an IDE to run Java code,allthough any programing environment _should_ work code is configured to work on this environment.
+This is an IDE to run Java code, allthough any programing environment _should_ work code is configured to work on this environment.